KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 $ wget -qO- https://get.docker.com/ | sh
 ```

 This should kick off a long installation process.
 If it doesn't, then you will probably need `http_proxy` and `https_proxy`set correctly.
-Check in your environment (run `env` from the command line), and set them to `http://www-proxy.scss.tcd.ie:8080` if its not.
+Check in your environment (run `env` from the command line), and set them both to `http://www-proxy.scss.tcd.ie:8080` they are not set.
 Note also that you will need `wget` to run that command, which may require you to perform `sudo apt-get wget` on the command line to install it.

 Once the installation is finished, test the docker installation by running: